Optimality of Gradient-MUSIC for spectral estimation: General theory and framework

 \begin{remark} There are some subtle differences between $\vartheta$ and $\rho$.
 While \cref{lem:rho} shows that $\vartheta\leq \rho$ whenever $\rho$ is sufficiently small, the reverse inequality does not hold in general because it is possible that $\vartheta=0$ yet $\rho\not=0$.
 For instance, choose a nonzero $\bfeta$ that perturbs the singular values of $\bfT$ but not the subspace $\bfU$.
 Then we have $\tilde \bfU\tilde \bfU^*=\bfU\bfU^*$, $\vartheta=0$, and $\rho\not=0$. \end{remark}

 It is not difficult to prove that if $\rho(\bfx,\bfa,\bfeta)<1$, then

 A deficiency of this threshold procedure is that $\|T(\bfeta)\|_2$ is unknown and behaves very differently depending on the properties of $\bfeta$, as will be seen shortly.
-Even for favorable conditions on $(\bfx,\bfa)$ accurate estimation of $\|T(\bfeta)\|_2$ is not straightforward.
 Replacing $\|T(\bfeta)\|_2$ on the right hand side of \eqref{eq:thresholdnaive} with an under- or over- estimate of may lead to a wrong value for the number of frequencies, which may be catastrophic.
 The following lemma provides an alternative threshold strategy and is proved in \cref{proof:sparsity}.

 \begin{lemma} Let $m\geq 1$, $\beta>1$, and $0<r_0\leq r_1$.
 For any $(\bfx,\bfa)\in \calS(2\pi \beta/m,r_0,r_1)$ and perturbation $\bfeta$ such that $\rho:=\rho(\bfx,\bfa,\bfeta)\leq 1-1/\sqrt 2$, we have